 Jennifer Molinsky has led up work by the Joint Center for Housing studies on aging including Projections and Implications for Housing a Growing Population: Older Households 2015-2035.
 This report explores how by 2035, more than one in five people in the US will be aged 65 and older and one in three households will be headed by someone in that age group.
 This growth will increase the demand for affordable, accessible housing that is well connected to services far beyond what current supply can meet.
 This report charts the health concerns and housing needs of this growing population.

 Other work by the group is exploring aging in place in the U.S, Australia, and in China.
 Ann Forsyth and Jennifer Molinsky are older people’s ideas about their needs as they age and the actual character of the homes and neighborhoods they inhabit.
 They are also investigating how climate change will affect older people through where they live–their homes, neighborhoods, and regions.
 The China project, with Ann Forsyth as collaborator, explores social technologies to support older low-income people and is led by Drs Arthur Kleinman, Fawwaz Habbal, and Hongtu Chen).

-2020 Forthcoming, H.Y.
+2021 Forthcoming, H.Y.
 Kan, A. Forsyth, and J. Molinsky.
 Measuring the Built Environment for Aging in Place: a Review of Neighborhood Audit Tools.
 Journal of Planning Literature.
+[Abstract]

 2019 A Forsyth, H.Y.
 Kan, J. Molinsky.
 Improving housing and neighborhoods for the vulnerable: older people, small households, urban design, and planning Urban Design International 24, 3: 171-186.